Investigating and Mitigating Failure Modes in Physics-informed Neural Networks (PINNs): Sensitivity Analysis of Backpropagated Gradients in Presence of Physics

 \subsection{Helmholtz Equation}

-In this section, we aim to demonstrate our proposed unconstrained formulation as presented in section \ref{sec:unconstrained_formuluation} for the solution of Helmholtz equation, which appears in a variety of applications in physics and science \cite{plessix2007helmholtz,bayliss1985numerical,li2013three,greengard1998accelerating}.
+In this section, we aim to demonstrate our proposed unconstrained formulation as presented in section \ref{sec:unconstrained_formuluation} for the solution of Helmholtz equation, which appears in various applications in physics and science \cite{plessix2007helmholtz,bayliss1985numerical,li2013three,greengard1998accelerating}.
 In two dimensions, our partial differential equation reads

 along with Dirichlet boundary conditions

 where $k=1$, $\Omega = \{ (x,y) ~ | ~ -1 \le x \le 1, -1 \le y \le 1 \}$ and $\partial \Omega$ is its boundary.
 It can be verified that \eqref{eq:HelmholtzPDE} and its boundary conditions as given in \eqref{eq:HelmholtzBC} can be solved with the following function